Jungian Society for Scholarly Studies

 The Jungian Society for Scholarly Studies is a North American interdisciplinary organization of scholars interested in developing, extending and applying the theories of Carl Gustav Jung to natural sciences, social sciences, humanities, and the arts.

 Publications

-The society publishes the Journal of Jungian Scholarly Studies, an annual peer-reviewed open access academic journal established in 2005.
+The society publishes the Journal of Jungian Scholarly Studies, an annual peer-reviewed open access academic journal established in 2005 as the Jungian Journal of Scholarly Studies.
 The journal is published by the University of Alberta Libraries and contains scholarly articles on a wide range of subjects related to Jungian theory.

 Each volume reflects the theme of the annual conference of the Jungian Society for Scholarly Studies.

 Conferences

 The society organizes an annual meeting where original papers, roundtable discussions, and workshops are presented.